-Our experienced, bilingual consultants and navigators are well-versed in hospital administration protocols and Medicare/Medicaid/SSDI claims procedures.
+Our experienced, bilingual consultants are well-versed in hospital administration protocols and Medicare/Medicaid/SSDI claims procedures.
 Our staff quickly becomes a part of your facility’s revenue cycle team.

 DECO has developed a proprietary, in-house designed Eligibility Management software, called DECOnet.
 This program has been specifically designed to promote tasking, tracking and reporting both eligibility and disability statuses.
 DECOnet works seamlessly with most hospital systems.

 When the window to capture information is vital, you don’t want to miss anything.
 Our 94% capture rate means that you get paid for the services you provide, and don’t have to use valuable resources to make it happen.